cristian-lara/react-learning/05-tailwind/react-tailwind/NOTAS.md

   - first we need to create a Button and add the handle function to change the color.
   - we have the initial value in the useState with 'light' value;
   - To change throught themes we just need to aply the class Dark and add the dark conditions in each element that we want change.
+  - With the use effect we are going to apply the class dark or remove

 Here an example